Ashok0/DeliverUsTheMoon-UEVR/README.md

 3. By default, the Astrotool PDA is attached to your left arm.
 If you wish to use the Astrotool PDA with a fixed camera, open MoonMan.lua and set line 6 to: local FLOATING_HANDS = false

 ## Features
+* First person support for full campaign.
-* New first person perspective where environment is viewed through astronaut visor.
+* Environment viewed through astronaut visor.
 * 6DOF motion controls with floating hands.
-The Astrotool PDA can be viewed on your left arm and the flashlight is attached to your right hand.
+* The Astrotool PDA can be viewed on your left arm and the flashlight is attached to your right hand.
 * Roomscale movement.
 * UI hidden for improved VR immersion.
-* Camera fixes for menus, cutscenes, Zero-G, and robot control.
+* Camera fixes for puzzles, menus, cutscenes, Zero-G, and ASE robot control.
 * Third person camera for cutscenes and climbing.
-* VR fixes for puzzles such as keypads, the launch sequence, and the robot repair sequence.
+* Hold LT to activate cursor for solving puzzles.

+## Controls
+LT: Sprint / Show Cursor
+LB: Zero-G Roll Left
+RT: Zoom / Fire / Scan
+RB: Zero-G Roll Right
+LS: Move
+LS (Dn): Sprint
+RS: Camera
+RS (Dn): Flashlight
+System: Activate Astrotool
+Menu: Pause Menu
+LS + Dpad (Right Thumbrest): Navigate Astrotool
+X: Interact
+Y: Control ASE
+A: Jump / Zero-G Move Up
+B: Zero-G Move Down

+## Known Issues
+* If you have issues with the cursor being offset from the world space, recalibrate your height in the UEVR overlay and it should work properly.

 ## Credits
 Special thanks to Praydog and Jbusfield for their support while developing this VR mod!